pymupdf/PyMuPDF-Utilities/textbox-extraction/readme.md

 In PyMuPDF, you can select from several options to achieve this.
 All methods are applicable to all document types support by MuPDF - not only PDF.
 Choose the right method from the following list:

 ## 1. `Page.getTextbox(rect)`
 Returns text contained in the rectangle 'rect'.
 Text appears in the sequence as coded in the document.
 So it may not adhere to an appropriate reading sequence.
-Inclusion of text is decided by character.
-So words may appear mutilated.
+Inclusion of text is decided by character and words may hende appear mutilated.
 Line breaks may be present, but one final line break will be omitted.
 See the example script `textbox-extract-2.py` in this folder.

 ----------